rouabhi/devicize/README.md

 ```

 ## Middleware ##
-The most interesting use of the module is as a **middleware** to serve different static code depending on the device type:
+The most interesting use of the module is as a **middleware** to serve different files depending on the device type:

 ```javascript
 function renderJade(req, res, filename){